Website Manager

 4. Each community will be allowed only one vote on all League matters.
 If a community splits, it still only has one vote.

-6. President will only vote to break tie votes.
+6. Executive League President will only vote to break tie votes.

-7. League teams are composed of three divisions: A, AA & AAA.
-A league community must have all three teams.
-If a community does not field a particular age group, they will be on probation for that year and if scheduled as a host site for play-off, will lose their play-off hosting.
+7. League teams are composed of four divisions: 6U, 8U, 10U, & 12U.
+A New league community must have all four teams to join MTJFL.
+If an existing community does not field a particular age group, they will be on probation for that year and if scheduled as a host site for play-off, will lose their play-off hosting.
 Failure to field the required number of teams the following year will result in suspension from the league.
+League suspension in 6U Pee Wee Division will start in 2025 with probation starting in 2024 since Pee Wee league was sanctioned in 2023.

-9. All games will be played on Saturday with game times being: 10:30 am, 12:00 pm and 1:30 pm, with one exception, games may start at 9am due to
+9. All games will be played on Saturday with game times being: 9:00 am 10:30 am, 12:00 pm and 1:30 pm, with one exception, Games may be scheduled at night as long as the MTJFL scheduler is notified one-week prior to Jamboree.

-10. Three officials will be required for all games.
+10. Three officials will be required for all games except the Pee Wee Division only two are required.

 11. Rotation of the Jamboree is as follows: